mit-rss/visual_servoing_tesse/README.md

 To test your algorithm against the cone dataset.
 Results will be outputted to a .csv file in **scores/**.
 Some images will not yield good results.
 This is expected, and we would like to know why the algorithm works/doesn't work for certain images in your writeup.

 Controller analysis: (TODO MODIFY)
-When you wrote the parking controller (module 4), you published error messages.
+When you wrote the parking controller (module <INSERT HERE>), you published error messages.
 Now it’s time to use **rqt_plot** to generate some plots.
 Try running the following experiments:
 - Put a cone directly in front of the car, ~3-5 meters away.
 Your car should drive straight forward and stop in front of the cone.
 Show us plots of x-error and total-error over time, and be prepared to discuss.
 - Run the car on one of our tracks, and check out the plots for any interesting error signals.
 Compare plots at different speeds, and see how error signals change with speed.
 ### Grading: /10 (TODO MODIFY)